-The urban studies minor is the study of human communities that have been organized into cities and conurbations.
-Students will examine both the history of urbanization as a radical transformation in human societies and individuals’ lives and the contemporary implications of cities for our lives on a day-to-day basis.
+The urban studies minor is the study of issues affecting cities across the world.
+Students will examine both the history of urbanization as a radical transformation in societies and individuals’ lives and contemporary challenges facing urban areas.

 The urban studies minor requires a minimum of 5 units.
 Students have two options for completing the minor.

 Option 1: Students must complete at least one unit from each of the two categories offered below.
-For their other two units they may take additional courses from each category OR propose additional courses to count towards the minor, to be approved by one of the minor advisors.
+For their other two units they may take additional courses from each category OR propose additional courses to count towards the minor, to be approved by the minor advisor.
 Students are particularly encouraged to look for relevant topics courses.

 Category one: Historical (at least 1 unit; additional courses may be taken from the following list or students may propose other courses w/the consent of the minor advisors)

 AH 111 – History of Architecture